TomyMarengo/Woki-Challenge/README.md

 3. **Undo/Redo** - Not implemented.
 Would require action history tracking.

 4. **Multi-day view** - Only single day view implemented.

-5. **Virtual scrolling** - Not implemented for table rows.
-With 100+ tables, consider virtualizing the row rendering.

 ## 🔮 Future Enhancements (BONUS Features)